 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with activities of daily living typically correlates with successful rehabilitation services.
+This tells you the percent of short-term stay patients that saw functional improvements, such as with activities of daily living.
+High levels of autonomy with ADL's often correlates with superior rehabilitation.

 - John Randolph Medical CenterAcute Care Hospitals 10.87 miles away411 West Randolph Road Hopewell Virginia 23860Proprietary(804) 541-1600